lliu126/boardgames/README.md

 # Taking Board Games Seriously
-Programming for Analytics course project
+Course Project for Programming for Analytics at Baruch College.

 The purpose of this project is to showcase an example of web scrapping using Python and output visiualizing results